Where everything's made with love

 • Rimmed Baking Pan

-• Rolling Pin or you can use the side of a straight-sided glass
+• Rolling Pin, or you can use the side of a straight-sided glass

 • Sharp Knife or a Bench Scraper

 These quick and easy puff pastry pinwheel appetizers are a great snack or appetizer and might be a wonderful thing to serve while Thanksgiving dinner is cooking and everyone has the munchies!
+Keeps 'em out of the kitchen for a while!

 Yield: 16 pinwheels